Lanes closed on northbound I-5 near Georgetown following pursuit, arrest

 After a supervisor authorized a pursuit, officials used a maneuver forcing the car to spin around backward and stop.
 There were no injures, and the woman was taken into custody without incident, Johnson said.

 The left lane and the high-occupancy lane are both open, he said.
-There is currently no timeline for when the on-site investigation will finish and the lanes will reopen, Johnson said.
+There is no timeline for when the on-site investigation will finish and the lanes will reopen, Johnson said.